J/Z (New York City Subway service): Post-1990 changes

+J and Z trains and skip-stop service was altered after Hurricane Sandy disrupted service around the transit system in 2012.
+J service was suspended entirely on the evening of October 28, but was restored on the morning of October 31; the Z and skip stop services remained suspended, and the J was initially cut back from Broad Street to Hewes Street and made all stops along the route.
+Service was restored to as far as Essex Street on November 3.
+The Z and skip-stop services resumed on November 19, with both J and Z trains originating and terminating at Chambers Street instead of Broad Street; service to Broad Street was restored on December 4.

 In May 2014, all trains began stopping at Alabama Avenue, presumably for the convenience of transit employees who work at the nearby East New York Yard and East New York Bus Depot.
 In July 2014, the MTA proposed that weekend J service be extended from Chambers Street to Broad Street.
 The service change went into effect on June 14, 2015.

 From June 26, 2017 to April 27, 2018, J and Z trains ran local between Broadway Junction and Marcy Avenue at all times, supplementing the M, due to the BMT Myrtle Avenue Line connection being closed for reconstruction.

-In March 2020, skip-stop service was temporarily suspended due to lack of ridership and train crew availability caused by the COVID-19 pandemic.
+In March 2020, Z trains and skip-stop service was temporarily suspended due to lack of ridership and train crew availability caused by the COVID-19 pandemic.
 Full service was restored in June 2020.
-From December 29, 2021, to January 19, 2022, skip-stop service was again suspended due to a shortage of crew members exacerbated by the COVID-19 pandemic.
+From December 29, 2021, to January 19, 2022, Z trains and skip-stop service was again suspended due to a shortage of crew members exacerbated by the COVID-19 pandemic.

-On July 1, 2022, J service was cut back to 121st Street, and skip-stop service was suspended due to track replacement on the lower levels of the Jamaica Center and Sutphin Boulevard stations.
-Skip-service to Jamaica Center was restored on September 19, 2022.
+On July 1, 2022, J service was cut back to 121st Street, and Z trains and skip-stop service were suspended due to track replacement on the lower levels of the Jamaica Center and Sutphin Boulevard stations.
+Z train and J/Z skip-stop service was restored on September 19, 2022.

-On February 26, 2023, J and Z trains begin skipping the 75th Street-Elderts Lane and Woodhaven Boulevard stations on the Jamaica Center-bound side until the Summer of 2023 as part of a 5 phase platform renovation project for both stations as well as accessibility improvements and elevator installation for the latter.
-The second phase will close the Manhattan-bound platforms for both stops until late 2023.
-Phase 3 will close down the Jamaica Center-bound platform of the 85th Street-Forest Parkway station for renovations until the Summer of 2024, while Phase 4 will close the Manhattan-bound platform down until late 2024.
-The 5th and last Phase will see both trains skip the Cypress Hills station in 2025 (it is uncertain if that project will be performed either one platform at a time or both platforms simultaneously).
-During those phases, J and Z trains will continue to operate skip-stop service between Myrtle Avenue-Broadway and Crescent Street, Brooklyn, but with both trains making all local stops to/from Sutphin Boulevard-Archer Avenue-JFK Airport, Queens, except for the affected stops.
+On February 26, 2023, Jamaica Center-bound J and Z trains skipped 75th Street-Elderts Lane and Woodhaven Boulevard until January 2024 as part of a four-phase station renovation project for both stations, as well as accessibility improvements and elevator installation for the latter.
+The second phase closed the Manhattan-bound platforms for both stops from early 2024 to mid-2024.
+Phase 3 closed down the Jamaica Center-bound platforms at Cypress Hills on July 22, 2024, and at 85th Street–Forest Parkway on August 12, 2024, for renovations until early 2025.
+Phase 4 closed the Manhattan-bound platforms down until July 21st, 2025.
+During those phases, J and Z trains would still operate skip-stop service between Myrtle Avenue-Broadway and Crescent Street, Brooklyn, but with both trains making all local stops to/from Sutphin Boulevard-Archer Avenue-JFK Airport, Queens, except for the affected stops.
+Weekend frequencies on the J route were increased in July 2023.